So long, Panda! Ranking lowest points in Boston's Pablo Sandoval era

 5. June 20, 2017: Sandoval returns to the disabled list with an inner ear infection.
 He had been batting .212 with a .623 OPS in 32 games.

 6. April 23, 2017: Sandoval begins the season healthy after a strong spring training in which he has little competition for the third-base job (Shaw had been traded in the offseason).
-But Sandoval goes on the disabled list after spraining his right knee while ranging for a hard grounder during a game in Baltimore and misses a month.
+But Sandoval goes on the disabled list after spraining his right knee while ranging for a hard grounder during a game in Baltimore.
+He misses a month.

 7. Sept.
 20, 2015: Sandoval scores the go-ahead run in the eighth inning in Toronto, then is replaced because of dehydration symptoms.
 He doesn't play again that season, sitting out the final 14 games and not traveling with the team on a season-ending road trip because of pneumonia.